microvm/microvm-tutorial/docs/langimpl/interact.rst

     The result is 6.

-In this way, the µVM program is executed and the result is printed to the console with the help of the client, that is, your Scala program.
+In this way, the Mu program is executed and the result is printed to the console with the help of the client, that is, your Scala program.

 Recap
 =====

-The client interacts with the µVM in two ways: the **µVM IR** and **the API**.
+The client interacts with Mu in two ways: the **Mu IR** and **the API**.

-The µVM IR contains many top-level definitions.
+The Mu IR contains many top-level definitions.
 Specifically, in a function definition, it uses the same SSA form as LLVM, having multiple basic blocks each having many instructions.

-Every entity in the µVM IR is identified by an ID and optionally a name.
+Every entity in the Mu IR is identified by an ID and optionally a name.
 The local name is just a shorthand of its global counterpart.
 Both IDs and names can uniquely identify an entity.

 The ``TRAP`` instruction is special.
-It transfers the control to the client for doing things the µVM cannot do alone.
+It transfers the control to the client for doing things Mu cannot do alone.

-The API allows the client to manipulate the state of the µVM, and also respond to traps.
+The API allows the client to manipulate the state of Mu, and also respond to traps.

-The µVM only exposes opaque handles to the client rather than raw values.
-It is for segregating the difference between the type system of the client and the µVM, and to facilitate exact garbage collection.
+Mu only exposes opaque handles to the client rather than raw values.
+It is for segregating the difference between the type system of the client and Mu, and to facilitate exact garbage collection.
 However, simple values, including integers, floating point numbers and vectors, can be converted to and from the client's native values in restricted ways.

-To start a µVM program, the client should create a stack with the context of a function, and a thread using the stack as its context.
+To start a Mu program, the client should create a stack with the context of a function, and a thread using the stack as its context.
 All of them are done with the help of a client agent.

-The trap handler gives the client a chance to introspect the state of the execution of a µVM thread.
+The trap handler gives the client a chance to introspect the state of the execution of a Mu thread.
 It can introspect the value of "keepalive" variables and decide how the thread should continue.

 .. vim: tw=80